zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Step 1. Select the configuration.md

 # Step 1.
 Select the configuration {#concept_ef3_c2h_vdb .concept}

-Alibaba Cloud offers more than 200 instance types in 10 categories to meet your needs in different application scenarios and under different business loads.
+Alibaba Cloud offers more than 200 instance types in 10 categories to meet your needs in different application scenarios.

 This article is applicable to entry-level users.
-These recommended configurations are only for reference when you start using an ECS instance.
+The recommended configurations are only for reference when you start using an ECS instance.

 |Type|Instance Type|Cloud disk|Internet bandwidth|Scenarios|
 |:---|:------------|:---------|:-----------------|:--------|